For Candidates

 Why bother creating a political campaign website?
 Here are some of the core benefits:

-Clear Messaging: Your website is the home base for your campaign messaging.
-It’s the perfect place to spell out your stances on local issues, tell your story in a short biography section, or list your endorsements from community members.
+• Clear Messaging: Your website is the home base for your campaign messaging.
+It’s the perfect place to spell out your stances on local issues, tell your story in a short biography section, or list your endorsements from organizations and community members.
+You can direct voters to your website from mailers, text messages, and other forms of outreach.

-Volunteer Recruitment: You can add a volunteer form to your website, letting supporters signal their interest in getting involved without having to reach out by phone or email.
+• Volunteer Recruitment: Adding a volunteer form to your website lets supporters get involved without having to reach out by phone or email.

-Yard Sign Distribution: You can also include a form for supporters to request yard signs.
+• Yard Sign Distribution: You can include an online form for supporters to request yard signs.
 This multiplies your campaign’s visibility, as signs pop up in more and more yards.

 The bottom line?